-John’s artistic path began while growing up in Santa Barbara, California.
-He spent his days exploring and drawing landscapes, wildlife, city and family.
+John’s artistic path began while growing up in Santa Barbara, CA. He spent his days exploring and drawing landscapes, wildlife, city, and family.
 His Hispanic roots and heritage provided a rich cultural palette of inspiring imagery and customs.
-Mexican mural artists, folk style paintings, pop art designs, outsider art, cultural symbols, surrealist compositions, regional cuisine, music and dance costumes are all visual influences seen in his work.
-Awarded a full scholarship, John went on to graduate from the Art Center College of Design in Pasadena, California, receiving a Bachelor of Fine Arts Degree with Honors.
+Mexican mural artists, folk style paintings, pop art, surrealism, outsider art, regional cuisine, music and dance costumes are all visual influences seen in his work.
+As his artist journey progressed, John went on to graduate from the prestigious Art Center College of Design in Pasadena, CA.

 *My Photo Album